When Art Arrives on the Job Site | A Glimpse Into the Bianchi Design Process

 From Rendering to Reality

-One of the most revealing moments in this video comes when Kirk pulls up the original 3D rendering for a side-by-side comparison with what's taking shape in front of him.
+At one point in this video, I pull up the original 3D rendering for a side-by-side comparison with what's taking shape in front of me.

 The Difference It Makes